CONNECT WITH me ON INSTAGRAM

 A little over an hour from the bustling metropolis of Buenos Aires, across the Río de La Plata, lies Colonia Del Sacramento.
 Its historic quarter a UNESCO world heritage site.

 There are two main routes to Colonia Del Sacramento.
 For those coming from Montevideo, the capital of Uruguay, it’s a two hour bus ride.
-Buses run every 30-60minutes from Terminal Tres Cruces in Montevideo.
+Buses run every 30-60 minutes from Terminal Tres Cruces in Montevideo.

-For those coming from Buenos Aires as part of a weekend getaway or visa run, there is the Terminal Buquebus in Puerto Madero.
-The Buquebus is a large high speed catamaran that takes a little over an hour to reach Colonia.
+For those coming from Buenos Aires, as part of a weekend getaway or visa run, there is the Terminal Buquebus in Puerto Madero.
+The Buquebus is a large high speed catamaran, that takes a little over an hour to reach Colonia.

-Currency in Uruguay
+Currency In Uruguay

-You will get a lot of Uruguayan Peso for your USD or other home currency, but the underlying costs in Uruguay are significantly higher than Argentina.
+You will get a lot of Uruguayan Peso for your USD or other home currency.
+But, the underlying costs in Uruguay are significantly higher than Argentina.

 Because there is no unofficial dólar blue rate like Argentina, you should avoid private money changers and exchange shops in Uruguay.
+Personally, I just use my Wise card to pay for goods and services in Uruguay (but never in Argentina).

 ATM’s will dispense Uruguayan Peso and USD in Uruguay.
 Banco República will be the best for foreigners looking to withdraw cash.
-As it has no ATM or exchange fees for most travellers.
+As it has no ATM or exchange fees for most travelers.
+In contrast to Banco República, banks such as Rio Santander will charge largish ATM fees and give lesser exchange rates.

 There are many Airbnb and hotels available in Colonia.
 What you choose will be determined by your style of travel and budget.